 What should I discuss with my health care provider before using barium sulfate?

 You should not use barium sulfate if you are allergic to it.
 Tell your doctor if you have ever had an allergic reaction to a contrast agent.

-To make sure you can safely use barium sulfate, tell your doctor if you have any of these other conditions:
+To make sure barium sulfate is safe for you, tell your doctor if you have:

 It is not known whether barium sulfate will harm an unborn baby, but the radiation used in x-rays and CT scans may be harmful.
 Before your medical test, tell your doctor if you are pregnant.

 Barium sulfate may pass into breast milk and could harm a nursing baby.
 Before your medical test, tell your doctor if you are breast-feeding a baby.